GaiBrutman/gameboy-polylith/README.md

     ```py
     env = Environment()
+    SConsignFile()
     ```

-    This line creates a new SCons build environment.
+    This line creates a new SCons build environment and sets up the build cache.

 2. **Include Component SConscript Files**: